FAQ

 The Garden is approximately 10 acres in size.

-East Bay Regional Park District, a special-purpose district that operates the largest urban park system in the United States.
+The Garden is owned and operated by the East Bay Regional Park District, a special-purpose district that operates the largest urban park system in the United States.
 The East Bay Regional Park District is a public agency.

-California is unique in the world in its diversity of habitats, topography, and climates.
-In some parts of the state, annual rainfall is less than 10 inches a year and plants native to these areas are tolerant of prolonged summer drought.
-In other areas, rainfall is much more plentiful and fog drip can contribute the equivalent of several additional inches of rain during the summer.
-The Garden’s collection includes plants from many different parts of the state.
+The Garden's collection includes plants from many different parts of the state.
 Plants from areas with more summer moisture or cooler temperatures than those in our Berkeley hills location need supplemental water in the summer to survive.
 Other plants need supplemental water because our clay soil limits the depth of their root systems, or because they grow at high elevation in the wild and need to be kept cool in our warmer climate.
 In addition, we water some plants that are adapted to survive summer drought by drying or going dormant to keep them looking fresh for our visitors.

 Plant Sales